$\overline{M}_{0,n}$ is not a Mori Dream Space

-\begin{proof} We first show that each $Z_i'$ is a section for each $i>1$.
-By Lemma \ref{aux}, it suffices to show that $Z_1$ and $Z_i$ are either disjoint or agree over $D_{1i}$.
-Suppose they do not agree over $D_{1i}$ and are not disjoint.
-Then we are in the situation (b) of condition (1) in Def. \ref{compatible}.
-If $G$ denotes the locus in $D_{1i}$ where $Z_i$ and $Z_1$ agree, we have that $G\subset D_{1i}\setminus D_{1i}^0=\cup_k D_{1ik}$.
-Since there are no indices less than $1$, $G$ does not contain any of the $D_{1ik}$.
-It follows that all components of $G$ have codimension $\geq4$ in $X$.
-But this is a contradiction, as $Z_1$ and $Z_i$ are distinct sections of the $\bP^1$-bundle $p^{-1}(D_{1i})\rightarrow D_{1i}$, hence their intersection has pure codimension $4$ in $Y$ (hence, $G$ has pure codimension $3$ in $X$).
+\begin{proof}[Proof of Prop. \ref{mvcvcvcnb}] We first show that each $Z_i'$ is a section for each $i>M$.
+By Lemma \ref{aux}, it suffices to show that $Z_M$ and $Z_i$ are either disjoint or agree over $D_{Mi}$.
+Suppose they do not agree over $D_{Mi}$ and are not disjoint.
+Then we are in situation (b) of condition (1) in Def. \ref{compatible}.
+Since there are no indices $k$ such that $M\leq k< M$, it follows that the locus where $Z_i$ and $Z_M$ agree is empty; hence, we have a contradiction.